granantuin/airport_ml/README.md

 ### Deploying the Model

-1. To deploy the model to predict meteorological variables as reported in METARs with algorithms based on the scikit-learn library and start the Streamlit app, run with the following [link](https://airport-ml.streamlit.app/)
+1. To deploy the model that predicts meteorological variables as reported in METARs using algorithms based on the scikit-learn library, visit the following [Streamlit app](https://airport-ml.streamlit.app/).
+2. To deploy the LLM model that forecasts the entire METAR report, visit this [Streamlit app](https://llmmetarforecast-ml.streamlit.app/).